Shape-morphing architected sheets with non-periodic cut patterns

+Next, we introduce a family of periodic cut patterns parameterized by design variables.
+Our generic pattern, sketched in Fig.~\ref{fig:tensile}(b), is obtained by cutting out diamonds with alternating directions, centered at the nodes of a grid of $N_x \times N_y$ rectangles, each with dimensions $l_x \times l_y$.
 The two families of diamonds are assigned different widths, $w_x$ and $w_y$, so that the previous design comprising line-cuts can be recovered as the special case $w_y = 0$.
 The length of the diamonds is such that a gap (hinge) of width $\delta$ is present between adjacent diamonds.
-Three examples of periodic geometries cut out in natural rubber sheets are shown in Figure~\ref{fig:parameters}(b-d), for $N_x = N_y = 18$, $l_x=l_y=6\,\mathrm{mm}$, and out-of-plane thickness $t=1.55\,\mathrm{mm}$; note that the shape of the tiles, shown in light grey, can now vary from rhomboid to square.
-Experimental traction curves for three particular cutting patterns are plotted in the plane of stretches $(\lambda_x, \lambda_y)$ in Figure~\ref{fig:parameters}(e), and compared with the predictions of the kinematic analysis (see SI Section~\ref{sec:kin} for a detailed derivation),
+Three examples of periodic geometries cut out in natural rubber sheets are shown in Fig.~\ref{fig:tensile}(c-e), for $N_x = N_y = 18$ and $l_x=l_y=6\,\mathrm{mm}$; note that the shape of the tiles (light grey) can now vary from rhomboid to square.
+Experimental traction curves for three particular cutting patterns are plotted in the plane of stretches $(\lambda_x, \lambda_y)$ in Fig.~\ref{fig:tensile}(f), and compared with the predictions of the kinematic analysis (see SI),

-where $d_h = \sqrt{l_x^2 + [l_y - 2 w_y - \delta]^2}$ and $d_v = \sqrt{l_y^2 + [l_x - 2 w_x - \delta]^2}$ are the lengths of the diagonals of a tile, and $\gamma$ is the angle between these diagonals.
+where $d_h$ and $d_v$ are the lengths of the diagonals of a tile, and $\gamma$ is the angle between these diagonals.
 The design variables have a strong influence on tension tests.
-The cut pattern in Figure~\ref{fig:parameters}(b) gives rise to an auxetic mechanism~{\cite{Grima_PSS_2005}} having a negative Poisson's ratio $\nu = -1$; this is reflected by the positive slope of the black curve in Figure~\ref{fig:parameters}(d).
-By contrast, the mechanism associated with the cut pattern in Figure~\ref{fig:tensile} and \ref{fig:parameters}(c) has a positive Poisson's ratio.
-For both these cut patterns, the kinematic model in Equation~(\ref{eq:kinematicModel}) provides an accurate prediction of the transverse stretch $\lambda_y (\lambda_x)$ up to around $\lambda_x \sim 1.3$, where the joints start to stretch, see Figure~\ref{fig:parameters}(e).
-Finally, the cut pattern in Figure~\ref{fig:parameters}(d) is stiff when loaded in tension since the maximum stretch $\lambda_x = 1$ predicted by the kinematic analysis is attained in the undeformed configuration (the diagonals of adjacent tiles are aligned).
-The effect of the design parameters $\delta$ and $t$ on the in-plane response is investigated in the SI, Section~\ref{sec:par}.
+The cut pattern in Fig.~\ref{fig:tensile}(c) gives rise to an auxetic mechanism~{\cite{Grima_PSS_2005}} having a negative Poisson's ratio $\nu = -1$; this is reflected by the positive slope of the black curve in Fig.~\ref{fig:tensile}(e).
+By contrast, the mechanism associated with the cut pattern in Fig.~\ref{fig:tensile}a,d has a positive Poisson's ratio.
+For both these cut patterns, the kinematic model provides an accurate prediction of the transverse stretch up to around $\lambda_x \sim 1.3$, where the joints start to stretch.
+Finally, the cut pattern in Fig.~\ref{fig:tensile}(e) is stiff when loaded in tension since the diagonals of adjacent tiles are aligned.
+The effect of the design parameters $\delta$ and $t$ on the in-plane response is discussed in the SI.